 get homeowners insurance

 The house is nearly yours.
 Before you close, most mortgage lenders require that you purchase homeowners insurance.
 Luckily, buying homeowners insurance is easy through Esurance.
 You can get a free homeowners or condo insurance quote and buy your policy directly online.
-Plus, our licensed agents are available 24/7 to address any of your home insurance needs.
+Plus, our licensed agents are available at these times to address any of your home insurance needs.

 close the deal